-If you find suspicious activities, like increasing referrals to your site from countries you have not targeted, select the country from Link Explorer, and visit the domains yourself.
+If you find suspicious activities, like increasing referrals to your site from countries you have not targeted, visit the links and verify their relevance to your content.

 There might be a chance that some high-quality domains are linking to your content as they find it useful.
 However, there’s also a chance that some domains are suspicious or do not have any relevant content to refer you to.

 Group such links and export the list so that you can properly conduct the disavow link process.

 Another effective way to identify bad links from your link profile is by looking at their anchor texts.
 Most of the time, link spammers use random words as anchor texts and link to your website.

 Simply put, the anchor texts and the linked content do not match.
 You can easily view these anchor texts in the “Anchor text” section from the overview tab of Backlink Audit.

 It shows you the total number of anchor texts used for linking to your site, along with the number of new and lost links that used the specific anchor text for linking, the overall anchor text percentage, and other important metrics.